 Hair follicles are among the most metabolically active tissues in the human body.
 Each follicle cycles through phases of rapid cell division to produce keratin, the structural protein that makes up the hair shaft.
 That process demands a steady supply of oxygen, protein building blocks, and micronutrients like iron, zinc, and vitamin D.

 The catch is that hair growth is not essential for survival.
 When the body senses a shortage of any critical nutrient, it prioritizes vital organs — the heart, brain, and immune system — and quietly diverts resources away from “non-essential” functions like hair production.
-This is why nutritional hair loss often appears gradually, sometimes months after the deficiency actually began, making it easy to misattribute the shedding to a new shampoo or a stressful week rather than what’s happening internally.
+This is why nutritional hair loss often appears gradually, sometimes months after the deficiency actually began, making it easy to misattribute the shedding to a new shampoo or a stressful week.

 The 5 Most Common Nutritional Deficiencies That Cause Hair Loss